primer/react/pages/components/docs/getting-started.md

 # Getting Started

-To get started using Primer Components, run `npm i @primer/components` in your application.
+To get started using Primer Components, run `npm install @primer/components` in your application.

 You can now start importing Primer Components!
 There are a few ways to import Primer Components.
 You can either: